gabordewit/SLIDE/README.md

 - Slides
 - Slidehousehold
 - Slidescene

+The first three ones will be empty at the start and filled by the Fibaro skill, the fourth one you need to set with your fibaro scene id (in which you past the lua code) so the virtual device can dynamically retrieve which scene to call.

 ## Dry runs and debug
 Within the scene there are options for debugging and performing a dry run to see if your credential are okay and if I've done a proper job of creating a working scene.
 Head over to the following section to tweak these settings: